 In many classes, we can do well by merely showing up and trying.
 In philosophy classes, it takes a bit more than this.
-We also have to learn how to use the tools of philosophy.
+We also have to use the tools of philosophy.
+And this is harder than most people think.
 So how do you learn to use the tools of philosophy?
 Practice and teamwork.
 And how do you test your philosophy skills?
-By writing a paper.
-More specifically, by writing a paper that both explains and evaluates an argument.
+In most philosophy classes, you explain and evaluate arguments.

-If you are going to explain an argument, then they you have to understand it — its parts and their relations.
-For example, you would need to know the the key terms, the meanings of the key terms, the premises (claims) of the argument, and how the premises of the argument lead to its conclusion.
+If you are going to explain an argument, then you have to understand it — its parts and their relations.
+For example, you would need to know the key terms, the meanings of the key terms, the premises (claims) of the argument, and how the premises of the argument lead to its conclusion.
 Explaining all of this is a large portion of a philosophy paper — roughly half.